-AMD has a long history of providing top-notch graphics cards, and the Radeon HD 7870 is no exception.
-This high-end video card boasts a base clock speed starting at 1GHz, processing and rendering graphics faster than you can say, "Fus Roh Dah!"
+AMD has a long history of providing top-notch graphics cards for our graphics card comparison, and the Radeon HD 7870 is no exception.
+This high-end video card boasts a base clock speed of 1GHz, processing and rendering graphics faster than you can say "Fus Roh Dah!"

-The HD 7870 utilizes 1280 stream processors with AMD's Graphics Core Next processor architecture, more commonly known as GCN, and it has memory bandwidth of 153.6GB per second, providing blazing fast speed and steady high frame rates that are optimal for playing graphic intensive games, especially first person shooters.
-With the HD 7870 giving you high frame rates while running your game on the high or ultra settings, you have a better chance of surviving your next deadly encounter.
+The HD 7870 uses 1,280 stream processors with AMD's Graphics Core Next processor architecture, more commonly known as GCN, and it has memory bandwidth of 153.6GB per second, providing decent speed and steady high frame rates that are optimal for playing graphic-intensive games, especially first-person shooters.
+However, compared with newer cards, 153.6GB per second isn't a particularly large memory bandwidth.
+This can affect gaming performance negatively at higher resolutions.

-Like most high-end video cards, the HD 7870 has a longer board and is doublewide.
+Like most high-end video cards, the HD 7870 has a long board and is double wide.
 This means that the card takes up two slots of room on your motherboard.
-At 10.16 inches long, you will need to have a case with plenty of room to accommodate this graphics card and give it enough space to cool properly.
+It is 10.16 inches long, so you need to have a case with plenty of room to accommodate this graphics card and give it enough space to cool properly.
 The HD 7870 is Windows 8 ready and supports DirectX 9, 10 and 11.
 It also handles all modern formats of HD video, including H.264, without any problems, thanks to the Unified Video Decoder support.

-The AMD Radeon HD 7870 is an excellent high-end graphics card, and with its superior processing speed and intuitive PowerTune feature that automatically overclocks the card when possible, you are sure to get the most out of your gaming and videos.
+The AMD Radeon HD 7870 isn't the best graphics card on the market, but it is a decent high-end graphics card.
+With its superior processing speed and intuitive PowerTune feature that automatically overclocks the card when possible, you are sure to get the most out of your gaming and videos.